TC America Series

-The TC America Series is a touring car racing series based in the United States.
+The TC America Series (known as TC America Series Powered by Skip Barber Racing School for sponsorship reasons) is a touring car racing series based in the United States.
 It is managed by the Stéphane Ratel Organisation and sanctioned by the United States Auto Club.

 History

 With the separation of classes from the Pirelli World Challenge, WC Vision and the SRO Motorsport Group created the TC America Series, for cars that previously competed in the TC / TCA / TCR categories.
 For the initial season of 2019, there were 8 events with 2 40-minute races.
 A DSG Cup was also announced for cars equipped with DSG transmission.
 For the 2025 season, the TCX and TC classes were combined, while the TCA class was discontinued.
+On February 19, 2026, Skip Barber Racing School, renewed as title sponsor of the series in a new multi-year agreement.